resolve109/study-aws-sa/aws-study-guide.md

   - Ideal for minimizing load times when hosting infrastructure in multiple geographic locations
   - Can be configured to route users based on continent, country, or US state
   - Different from latency-based routing which focuses on network performance rather than geographic location
+  - Perfect for hybrid infrastructure with both cloud and on-premises hosting in different geographic regions
+  - More effective than simple or weighted routing policies for globally distributed applications

 ## Data Analytics and Visualization